 A candidate who is permitted to repeat a year will not be allowed to carry forward any assessment grade from the relevant course, whether or not a pass grade has been attained.
-Such a candidate will be required to undertake all assessments and obtain a grade D3 (D in clinical examinations) or better, and to attend all prescribed elements of the course during the repeat year.
+Such a candidate will be required to undertake all assessments and obtain a grade D3 (D in clinical examinations) or better after a maximum of two attempts and to attend all prescribed elements of the course during the repeat year.